pingcap/docs-cn/online-deployment-using-ansible.md

 ### How to manually configure the SSH mutual trust and sudo without password?

-1. Log in to the deployment target machine respectively using the `root` user account, create the `tidb` user and set the login password.
+1. Log in to the target machine respectively using the `root` user account, create the `tidb` user and set the login password.

     {{< copyable "shell-root" >}}